16 Jan 5 Frequntly Asked Interior Painting Questions

 Glossy finishes can almost be reflective, and many people prefer not to have this in bedrooms, dining rooms, etc. However, this finish resists stains and dirt better, so the surface will stay clean for longer.
 They are also more resistant to humidity, making them a natural choice for bathrooms or pool rooms.
 Unfortunately, this finish does show imperfections.
 If you choose to do it yourself…keep that in mind.

-How do make my new paint last as long as possible?
+4. How to make my new paint last as long as possible?

 We all know how quickly nice things can get old.
 Your paint is no different, especially around light switches, handles and door knobs.
 Take time to wipe away any spots that accumulate before they get trapped in the paint.
 Taking extra precaution in the kitchen is a must.
 Cooking oil, once airborne, can land on the nearby walls and can lead to dead spots in your paint.